 Russia marks the ‘Day of the Submariner’ on 19th March.
-The date was not chosen by chance – it was on this day in 1906 that the submarines in the Imperial Russian Navy were ordered by the Secretary of the Navy – under orders from Emperor Nicholas II – to be allocated as a separate class of warships.
+The date was not chosen by chance – it was on this day in 1906 that Emperor Nicholas II issued a decree, on the classification of a new category of ships for the Russian Imperial Navy – submarines. .

-Today, the Double-Headed Eagle Society have honoured the memory of the founder of Russia’s first submarine fleet Emperor Nicholas II by depicting his image on the Soviet submarine K-21.
+In 2019, the Double-Headed Eagle Society honoured the memory of the founder of Russia’s first submarine fleet, by depicting his image on the Soviet submarine K-21.

 Launched in 1939, the Soviet submarine K-21 was a K-class submarine of the Soviet Navy during World War II.
 In the spring of 1981, she was moved to the city of Polyarny, Murmansk Oblast to be converted into a museum ship.
 After renovations, she was eventually moved to Severomorsk, Russia.
 The museum was opened in 1983.
 In the late 1990s, the boat underwent some general repairs.
 From 2008 to 2009, the museum was further renovated.